Help for Bathroom Light Circuit Problems

 Now nothing will come on.

-This electrical wiring question came from: Heather , a Homeowner from Knox, Indiana.
+This electrical wiring question came from: Heather, a Homeowner in Indiana.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester or Continuity Tester